KatharaFramework/Kathara-Labs/P4/05-Flowlet_Switching/README.md

 ![topology](images/multi_hop_topo.png)

-The `s1` and `s6` switches implements an ECMP policy, sending traffic to all the nexthops for a destination.
+The `s1` and `s6` switches implements a flowlet switching policy, sending traffic to all the nexthops for a destination, leveraging the burstiness of TCP flows to achieve a better load balancing then ECMP.
+TCP flows tend to come in bursts (for instance because a flow needs to wait to get window space).
+Every time there is gap which is big enough (i.e., 50ms) between packets from the same flow, flowlet switching will rehash the flow to another path (by hashing an ID value together with the 5-tuple).

 ## Testing the scenario
 1. To run the network scenario, open a terminal in the scenario directory and type:
 ```bash